-energy transitionour action areas to help advance a lower carbon future
+energy transition advancing a lower carbon future

-Chevron employs long-standing risk management processes for identifying, assessing, and managing the risks to our business, including risks related to climate change.
+Chevron employs long-standing risk management processes for identifying, assessing and managing the risks to our business, including risks related to climate change.

 Our strategic and business planning processes guide our actions to deliver higher returns and lower carbon.

 We utilize a portfolio carbon intensity (PCI) metric that represents the carbon intensity across the full value chain associated with bringing products to market, including from the use of sold products, a type of Scope 3 emissions.

 Chevron supports the Paris Agreement and is committed to helping to address climate change while continuing to deliver energy that supports society.
 Climate policy should achieve emissions reductions as efficiently and effectively as possible, at the least cost to economies.

 Our approach to advancing a lower carbon future focuses on actions and investments in two core action areas: lower the carbon intensity of our operations and grow lower carbon businesses.
 We expect our lower carbon capital to more than triple versus prior guidance to over $10 billion between now and 2028 to progress our energy transition goals.